UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 run project, use : npm run dev

-run server, use : npm run server, under backend folder run client, use : npm start, under frontend folder
+run server, use : npm run server, under backend folder.

+run client, use : npm start, under frontend folder.

 note: you have to do npm install if haven't do so. and have your .env file created under backend folder.